Scientific Name

 How to Grow and Care

-The rules for Graptopetalum care are similar to those for most succulents.
+The rules for caring for Graptopetalum are similar to those for most succulents.
 Container-bound plants thrive in a mixture of peat, sand or other grit, topsoil, and a little bit of compost.
 Full sun is the best situation, but they will grow in partial sun with slightly rangy results.

 These succulents are generally easily propagated by seeds, leaf cuttings, or offsets.
 Any rosette that breaks off has the potential to root and start a new plant.
-Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
+Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
 The new plant feeds off the leaf until it shrivels and falls off.
-By then, the new little ghost plant had rooted and sprouted new leaves.
+The new little ghost plant had rooted and sprouted new leaves by then.

 Learn more at How to Grow and Care for Graptopetalum.